snowplow-archive/snowplow.github.com/_posts/2014-04-16-identity-stitching.md

 <!--more-->

-## Different approaches to identity stitching in the case where users log in
+<h2><a name="login">2.
+Different approaches to identity stitching in the case where users log in</a></h2>

 Even when users log in to a website, however, identity stitching is not straightforward.
 To take an obvious example - a user may visit a site multiple times before he / she registers for that service, which is nearly always a prerequisite before he / she can log in.
 This represents a key part of the user journey that companies will want to analyze (especially when optimizing their customer acquisition spend).
 However, as [Shay Sharon explains] [shay-sharon-post], Mixpanel does not correctly attribute event data from sessions that occurred before the user registered - only from earlier events in the the session he / she first logged in.
 As [Yeshua Cohen explains] [analytics-ninja-post], Universal Analytics has the same limitation.
-Only KISSmetrics manages stitch together data from those earlier sessions to the user ID that was passed in subsequently.
+Only KISSmetrics manages to stitch together data from those earlier sessions to the user ID that was passed in subsequently.

 There are other cases, however, where KISSmetrics gets it wrong.
 To give one example, where two users visit a website from the same computer, but only the second user logs in, KISSmetrics will erroneously count those two users as the same person.
-(For details, see [Shay Sharon's post] [shay-sharon-post] - he explains the intricacies of each particular case much more clearly than I can.)

-## Limitations in the approach taken by all three solutions
+<h2><a name="limitations">3.
+Limitations in the approach taken by KISSmetrics, Mixpanel and Universal Analytics</a></h2>

 If we take a step back, we can see that there are three reasons that all three solutions have particular weaknesses: